 Our mission is to empower ourselves and others with natural building and sustainable living techniques.

 Morgan and Mary Jane have been homesteading off-grid since before they built their first earthbag home in 2009.
 They held their initial public workshops in 2011, while building a sun room addition on to their earthbag roundhouse.
-In 2016 they started construction on a larger earthship-inspired earthbag house.
+In 2016 they started construction on a larger earthship-inspired earthbag house and have held regular natural building and sustainable living workshops ever since.

 Why build with earthbags?